Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Introduction

+\citet{Zschech2022} compared various additive models and observed that EBM \citep{Nori2019} and GAMI-Net \citep{Yang2021} led to good performance.
+However, both models have some practical limitations.
+For example, EBM includes all main effects in the model (i.e., there is no feature selection).
+Neural-based approaches, such as GAMI-Net, are quite computationally expensive.
+On the Census dataset that we consider, GAMI-Net takes 12 hours (using an 8-CPU machine) to compute one model; thus, using 1000 tuning parameters leads to a steep 500-day computational cost \footnote{This time is for the architecture that uses a 2-layered NN with 10 neurons for each main/interaction effect.}.

+To the best of our knowledge, our algorithmic framework for sparse nonparametric AMs with interactions is novel and is likely to be of independent interest from a computational methodology perspective.

-{\bf Organization.} Section \ref{sec: Statistical Methodology} presents the different statistical models pursued in this paper.
+{\bf Organization.} Section~\ref{sec: Statistical Methodology} presents the statistical models pursued in this paper.
 Section~\ref{sec:theory} investigates the statistical properties of our proposed estimators.
 Section~\ref{sec: Efficient Computations at scale} discusses how to obtain solutions to the corresponding large-scale discrete optimization problems.
+Section~\ref{sec:nonparm-int-SH} develops an extension of our method that incorporates strong hierarchy constraints.
+In Section~\ref{sec:simulation-case-study}, we present simulation studies comparing our methods with COSSO, EBM and GAMI-Net.
 Section~\ref{sec:expts-case-study} discusses numerical results for the US Census Bureau application that motivates this study.
-Additional technical details are provided in the supplementary material.
+Additional technical details are provided in the supplementary material \citep{supplement}.